20 Genius Ways to Use Matcha

 Lately everyone's mad for matcha, a powder made from green tea that's even more powerful than the regular brew.
-“You get more antioxidants with matcha because you consume the ground-up leaves,” explains Lyssie Lakatos R.D., coauthor of
+“You get more antioxidants with matcha because you consume the ground-up leaves,” explains Lyssie Lakatos R.D., coauthor of The Veggie Cure

 .
 That means you consume more of the catechins that have been associated with everything from reducing cancer and blood pressure to protecting your brain against aging.

 Brewing a cup isn't the only way to enjoy this bold, slightly grassy tasting ingredient.
 Add about 1/4 teaspoon to savory and sweet foods for an easy nutrition boost, or try these ideas.